ramit21/gen-ai/README.md

 **Firecrawl**: It is a SAAS tool that is used to scrape website urls, and create RAG vector strore embeddings.
 It integrates very easily with Langchain.

 **Agents**: Langcahin can intgrate with various agents that generate some python code and rn at the backend , eg QR code generator, CSV file processor etc. But since these Agents run code at backend based on user prompts, these come with their own set of risks.
 A promp injection attack can make a malicious code to run on server and have some ill effects like data leakage etc. Hence the input text must be properly sanitised before invoking agents.
+Also, the use of Agents can be flaky - different answers to same query.